ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

-If you are not an Enterprise customer, or you prefer to create your own backups, you can use the Cloudant replication facility to create a database backup.
+If you are not an Enterprise customer, or you prefer to create your own backups, you can use the {{site.data.keyword.cloudant_short_notm}} replication facility to create a database backup.

 A simple approach is to replicate the entire database to a dated backup database.
 This method works and is easy to do.